rebeccomas/bex-portfolio/content/resume.md

 <div class="small-text">

-I functioned as Web, UI, UX, and graphic designer all in one.
-I used Adobe XD to create high-fidelity mockups, designed assets, and worked within each client’s brand guidelines.
-I communicated with clients to create mutual clarity about their goals and my creative solutions.
-I worked with my teammates, utilizing each other’s strengths.
-I managed my time effectively, and successfully handled urgent requests while staying on track with long-term project deadlines.
-I designed for usability and accessibility, using W3C guidelines.
+I function as Web designer, UI/UX designer and frontend developer all in one.
+I have honed development skills in Wordpress, HTML and CSS and am able to take a website from ideation to launch and assist with the frontend development workload on most projects.
+I work in Adobe XD to create high-fidelity mockups, design  assets with Illustrator and Photoshop, and work within each client’s brand guidelines.
+I communicate with our clients directly to establish mutual clarity about their goals and my creative solutions.
+I work with my teammates, utilizing each other’s strengths.
+I manage my time effectively, and successfully handle urgent requests while staying on track with long-term project deadlines.
+I design for usability and accessibility, using W3C guidelines.
-I honed development skills in Wordpress, HTML and CSS and learned to take a website from ideation to launch.

 </div>